Ceiling Fan - Melbourne Ceiling Fans Warehouse

 Which Fan Size Will Fit Your Space the Best?

 You need to measure your room where you want to install ceiling fans, so that model you choose works well for your use.
 You need to account for one meter between the fan blade and the wall of the room.
+Large ceiling fans are suited for spacious rooms.
 For example, a 150cm ceiling fan should fit a room at least 350 x 350cm.
 Also, measure the height of the ceilings.

 It would be best always to choose your fans, considering whether the room has low ceilings or high ceilings.
 The fan should be at least 2.3m above the height of the room.